Bertelsmann: 1971–1983

 The internationalization of Bertelsmann, initiated in the 1960s, was taken further: Among other things, Bertelsmann acquired shares in the publishing houses Plaza & Janés based in Barcelona and Bantam Books from New York City.
-In the United States, a location was established for Ariola and Arista Records was acquired.
+In the United States, a location was established for Ariola and, in 1979, Arista Records was acquired from Columbia Pictures.
 In the period of the 1979–1980 recession, there was discussion concerning the succession of Reinhard Mohn.
 In 1981, he finally moved over to the supervisory board.
 Dr. Juergen Kraemer, former Finance Minister of West Germany, who had previously headed up management of Gruner + Jahr, became the new chairman and chief executive officer.
 With this move, Bertelsmann, for the first time, was led by a manager who was not a member of the owner family.
 Mark Wössner became Fischer's successor as chairman and chief executive officer of Bertelsmann in 1983.
 The affair concerning the forged Hitler diaries occurred at the beginning of his tenure, which damaged the reputation of Gruner + Jahr and Bertelsmann as a whole.

-1984 to 1993
+1984–1993

 Mark Wössner brought the subsidiaries closer to headquarters in Gütersloh.
 In particular, this involved business development and controlling.
 Under the leadership of Mark Wössner, Bertelsmann also took a stake in RTL plus, the first private TV broadcaster in Germany.
 In 1986, Bertelsmann acquired a majority in RCA Records and merged its activities in the music market with the new Bertelsmann Music Group.
 Sonopress, a company established in 1958 to manufacture records, was not part of the Bertelsmann Music Group, rather it was assigned to the print and industrial division.
 With Doubleday, another well-known publishing house was acquired.
 As a result, the group ascended to become a well-known international company, and Bertelsmann was temporarily the world's largest media group.

 In the financial year of 1990/1991, Bertelsmann had over 45,000 employees and reached sales of 14.5 billion Deutsche Mark annually.
 63% involved business outside of Germany, and the United States was the most important foreign market.
 After the German reunification and the end of the Cold War, Bertelsmann also expanded to East Germany, as well as into Central and Eastern Europe.
 For example, in 1989 the first branch outlet of the Club Bertelsmann opened in Dresden.
 The later development of Bertelsmann in the 1990s was marked by the spread of the Internet as a mass medium, as well as changes to the ownership structure.
 In 1993, Reinhard Mohn transferred the majority of capital shares to the Bertelsmann Stiftung and assumed its chairmanship.
 The foundation itself was financed by profits of the company.